kmhess/SoFiA-image-pipeline/README.md

 ### PyPI

-You can install the latest SIP released on [PyPI](https://pypi.org/project/sofia-image-pipeline/) by running pip install:
+You can install the latest SIP released on [PyPI](https://pypi.org/project/sofia-image-pipeline/) (currently v1.4.0) by running pip install:

 ```
 pip install sofia-image-pipeline